WRFan/jailbreak10.3.3/README.md

 	https://github.com/WRFan/jailbreak10.3.3/blob/main/install

 As you can see, I'm using cmake to compile.
-Now I may be stupid, but what's the purpose using Theos if you already have a cross-syntax compilation wrapper, which uses the same syntax across all systems, so if you ever used cmake on Windows to control MSVC, you'll be able to compile darwin apps on iOS within seconds?
-Theos is large and obscure, the code is obfuscated, so code looks like it's been edited by a madman:
+Now I may be stupid, but what's the purpose using Theos if you already have a cross-system compilation wrapper, which uses the same syntax across all systems, so if you ever used cmake on Windows to control MSVC, you'll be able to compile darwin apps on iOS within seconds?
+Theos is large and obscure, the code is obfuscated, so it looks like it's been written by a madman:

 	https://github.com/pNre/NoAnnoyance/blob/master/SpringBoard.xm

 	%ctor

 What's a "%ctor"?
 A new jailbreak?
-No, really it's ridiculous.
+No, really this is ridiculous.
 I'm staying with cmake.

 Now if you take a look at the "Packs" directory, you'll notice a folder called "unzip-lzfse".
 You can get the compiled version from the cloud.
 I haven't found an lzfse capable iOS unzip binary anywhere, so I compiled it myself.
 What's lzfse?
 Well, you see, Apple used to package their Appstore apps using standard zip format, but they now switched to this new type of compression (by facebook?), so most programmes fail to extract the Appstore archives.
 7z can do it, but you need the newest version.
 Plus, no 7z on iOS (I think?).
 That's where this repo comes into play: